 In addition to SHARE, donors may direct their Annual Fund contributions directly to the World Fund or to one of the Foundation's six areas of focus.
-Annual Fund contributions directed to an area of focus are credited toward a club's annual giving goal and per capita giving calculations, but they do not factor into the District Designated Fund calculation.
+Annual Fund contributions directed to the World Fund or an area of focus are credited toward a club's annual giving goal and per capita giving calculations, but they do not factor into the District Designated Fund calculation.
 Likewise, these contributions are eligible for all Annual Fund recognition opportunities, including Every Rotarian, Every Year; Rotary Foundation Sustaining Member; Paul Harris Fellow; Paul Harris Society; Major Donor; and Arch Klumph Society.
 They also count toward all club recognition opportunities.

-Contributions designated for areas of focus are not included in a district's SHARE calculation and do not generate any increases in the amount of the District Designated Fund.
 Because Annual Fund-SHARE contributions are the primary source of funding for Foundation grants, SHARE-designated contributions from Every Rotarian, Every Year remain crucial and therefore are strongly encouraged.